KnowageLabs/Knowage-Documentation/user-guide/ka_user_mydoc.rst

 The |image35| refreshes the document.

-The |image36| opens the parameters panel (see :numref:`parampaneluser`) and it is visible only if there are parameters associated to the document.
+The |image36| opens the parameters panel and it is visible only if there are parameters associated to the document.

 The |image37| opens the contextual menu shown in :numref:`toolbarcontexmenu`.
 We describe the main functionalities provided by this menu in the following.